-As a female counselor, there are many personal experiences and challenges that inform the way I relate to and with the adolescent girls in my group.
+As a female counselor, there are many personal experiences and challenges that inform the way I relate to and with the adolescent girls in my [counseling] groups.
 Like many therapists, I draw from my own life experiences to understand and connect with clients.
 Many of those experiences are joyful or transformative while others are painful or challenging.
 No matter the context, all of my experiences help me to better relate with a spectrum of human problems and strengths.

 In the counseling profession, the parallel process used to be known as the “reflection process” and was understood to be therapeutically supportive and useful.
 It is the notion that, as a counselor, you are working alongside and experiencing a similar process to that of your client.
 I believe this reflective process can be intentional and is part of my responsibility as a counselor.
 It is a commitment to doing my own work, which essentially means going through some kind of therapeutic process of my own to cope with and learn from my life challenges.